Rednickle/Redbrew/.github/ISSUE_TEMPLATE.md

 # Please always follow these steps:
 - [ ] Confirmed this is a problem with `brew install`ing one, specific formula and not every time you run `brew`?
 If it's a general `brew` problem please file this issue at https://github.com/Linuxbrew/brew/issues/new.
-- [ ] Attempt to replicate the problem on macOS with Homebrew if possible.
-If you can replicate the problem on macOS with Homebrew, please report the issue to [Homebrew/core](https://github.com/Homebrew/homebrew-core).
+- [ ] If you have a macOS system and can replicate the problem on macOS with Homebrew, please report the issue to [Homebrew/core](https://github.com/Homebrew/homebrew-core) and follow their issue template from your macOS system.
 If you are unsure, please report the issue to Linuxbrew.
 - [ ] Ran `brew update` and retried your prior step?
 - [ ] Ran `brew doctor`, fixed all issues and retried your prior step?
 - [ ] Ran `brew gist-logs <formula>` (where `<formula>` is the name of the formula that failed) and included the output link?